massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

   - Entity workflow logic.
   - It loops fields on node/paragraph, calls the resolver, handles dry-run, and saves revisions when needed.

-This split keeps code easier to test and easier to maintain.
+This split makes the code easier to test and maintain.

 ---